 Do you believe that Jesus Christ was the Son of God?

 No. To believe that ANY human being can also be a god is a purely pagan belief (no matter what anyone tries to say otherwise), and has never, ever been part of Israelite religion.
 We believe that Yeshua` was the human son of Yosef (‘Joseph’) and Miryam (‘Mary’), and was called by God to be a prophet.

 No. Belief in the trinity is a gentile pagan belief that was adopted by Christianity at the end of the 1st century CE, from the teachings of pagan mystery religions.
 We believe that God is ONE, and indivisible; and that God cannot take ANY physical form, let alone that of a human being.
 We never make any representation of God in pictures or images, as that is a transgression of the second commandment.

-Do you believe that Jesus died for our sins?
+Do you believe that Jesus died for the forgiveness of our sins?

 No. We feel that it is a cruel (and if we may say so, a heartless and sadistic god) who requires someone to suffer a bloody and gory death before it will forgive humanity its sins.
-We believe that heartfelt prayer and sincere repentance is what God requires for the forgiveness of sin.
 As Yahwists, to us such a teaching is like the sacrifice of the pagan god Molekh, whose followers believed that the actual deaths of their firstborn or only child brought about the forgiveness of their sins (Micah 6:7b).
-YHVH was horrified at this - such a thing never entered His mind (Jer 32:35).
-If it never entered the mind of YHVH in Jeremiah's time, why should it centuries later?
+YHVH was horrified at this – such a thing never entered His mind (Jer 32:35).
+If it never entered the mind of YHVH in Jeremiah’s time, why should it centuries later?